 Firstly, the novelty of certain renewable energy sources limits their availability.
 To fulfill the high and growing demands of data centers, tech companies will need to actively develop more renewable infrastructure.
 Of course, high demand for a finite resource subsequently drives up prices.
 This fact, when coupled with increased upfront installation and maintenance fees, makes carbon-free data centers cost more to run than their counterparts.

 Additionally, as data centers consume notoriously high quantities of energy to operate, switching to renewable sources often requires investment in more advanced infrastructure.
-Energy-efficient hardware and liquid cooling systems come with upfront costs, but ultimately significantly reduce energy consumption and therefore enable the switch to renewables.
+Energy-efficient hardware and immersion cooling systems come with upfront costs, but ultimately significantly reduce energy consumption and therefore enable the switch to renewables.

 What Can Tech Companies Do?